rezzraj/NLP-Transformer-based-RESUME-RANKER/README.md

 ## Quick Exercise for Recruiters 🚀

-1. Navigate to the `resume pdfs(data)` folder in this repo.
+1. Navigate to the `sample-resume-repo` below .
-2. Download a few sample resume PDFs of your choice.
+2. Download a few sample resume PDFs  or download whole repository as zip.
 3. Head over to the live Streamlit app:
    [streamlit app](https://rezzraj-nlp-transformer-based-resume-ranker-app-hpudqg.streamlit.app/)
 4. Upload those resumes in the app.